It’s one of the most enjoyable things about being a SQL Server consultant.

 I’m not talking about my suspect dance moves here.
 I’m actually talking about a very powerful problem solving technique.

-Customers don’t hire consultants to work on easy problems.
+Customers don’t hire SQL Server consultants to work on easy problems.
 They’ve got those covered already.
 My customers are some of the smartest people I know and I’m sure you feel the same about the people you work with too (well at least most of them).

 Sometimes though, it doesn’t matter how smart you are.
 There are times when you’ve got a problem on your hands that just won’t budge, despite your very best efforts to make progress.
 In other words you’re stuck!